Kolelab/Fluorescence-Microscopy-Tools/TEAMSTER/README.md

 # TEAMSTER

 This is the collection of circuit diagram, code and building instructions for TEAMSTER.
+Teamster enables LED and camera synchronization via Micromanager for life science microscopy applications.

 1. The circuit diagramm shows the pin-in pin-out structure for the provied Arduino code.
 Teensy 3.2 and 3.5 can be used as both support 5V signals.